‘Danger to life’ as Storm Eowyn approaches Ireland

 In addition, a Status Red wind warning is in place for south-eastern counties Kerry, Cork, Limerick and Clare.

+“Schools, early learning and childcare settings and further and higher education institutions in red level warning areas will close for the duration of the red warning.

+“Employers in red warning areas should facilitate working from home for all employees who can do so.
+Only emergency service workers should be leaving home for work, where directed by their employer.”

-A Status Yellow rain warning for Cork, Kerry, and Waterford was also issued for between 9pm on Thursday and 3am on Friday, carrying the caution of the potential for localised flooding.
+A Status Yellow rain warning for Cork, Kerry, and Waterford has also been issued for between 9pm on Thursday and 3am on Friday, carrying the caution of the potential for localised flooding.

 A Status Yellow gale warning applies between 9pm Thursday and 2am on Friday, immediately followed by a Status Orange storm warning until 5pm.